- A hip replacement is a type of surgery that replaces damaged parts of the hip.

 What is a hip replacement?

 During hip replacement surgery, damaged bone and cartilage (tissue at the end of the bone that cushions the joint) are removed from the hip joint.
-These are replaced with metal or plastic parts.
+These are replaced with man-made parts, for example, metal or plastic.

-Hip replacement surgery usually takes 2 to 3 hours.
-You will be given a general anaesthetic, which makes you fully unconscious, or a spinal anaesthetic, which numbs the lower half of your body.
+Hip replacement surgery usually takes 1 to 2 hours.
+You will need a general anaesthetic, which makes you fully unconscious, or a spinal anaesthetic, which numbs the lower half of your body.

 A hip replacement is also known as hip arthroplasty or a total hip replacement.